gschampagne/nbody_phys512_grace/README.md

 ```math
 E = \text{KE} + \text{PE}
 ```
+* note: the energy calibration should be improved as it is specific to these simulation settings (specifically grid resolution and softening which I kept the same for all my simualtions) but this was a fast fix at the time

 ### Test
 Successfully simulated a single particle at rest and two particles in a circular orbit (as outlined in Part 1 and Part 2 of the guidelines) using `single_particle_and_circular_orbit.py` and got output: